SagaR-S-05/Chit_Chat/README.md

 Whether you’d like to collaborate, provide feedback, or contribute to the project, feel free to connect with me or submit a pull request on GitHub.
 Let’s build something amazing together! 🚀

 #Langchain #DataScience #Python #Pandas #AI #MachineLearning #DataEngineering #QnASystem #Automation #FirstProject #OpenSource #Collaboration #BusinessIntelligence #Finance
+---
+## License
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit) file for details.